annathecrow/page-whitelists/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Limit user access only to selected ("whitelisted") pages, by creating Whitelists and assigning them to users or roles.
-Using this plugin, you can let user edit only a single page (or a handful of them), while the rest of the content is out of sight.
-Useful when for dynamic, shortcode-heavy sites with content that still needs to be edited by inexperienced users (i.e. an 'About us' section), or a company website whith multiple administrators each maintaining their own section.
+Limit user access only to selected ("whitelisted") pages by creating whitelists and assigning them to users or roles.

 == Description ==

 Page Whitelists is an administration tool that can be used to allow selected users to edit only certain pages, leaving the rest inaccessible.
+Using this plugin, you can let user edit only a single page (or a handful of them), while the rest of the content is out of sight.
+Typical use cases would be a dynamic, shortcode-heavy sites with content that still needs to be edited by inexperienced users (i.e. an 'About us' section), or a company website whith multiple administrators each maintaining their own section.

-This is done by creating "whitelists", and assigning them to users and/or roles.
+To use this plugin, you create "whitelists" and assign them to users and/or roles.
 Each whitelist can also alow/deny users to create additional pages.
 Every page, user and role can belong to multiple whitelists.
 The user sees only the pages they are allowed to edit - reducing confusion and clutter on the Page listing.

 This plugin was written as a light-weight replacement for the whitelisting functionality of Role Scoper.